longturn/freeciv21/docs/Manuals/client-manual.rst

   Nations and Diplomacy View Button with Diplomacy View Open

-To quickly access the :guilabel:`Diplomacy View`, you can right-click on the button to bring it up.
-A normal left-click of the button will bring up the :guilabel:`Nations View` as shown in :numref:`Nations and Diplomacy View Button with Diplomacy View open` above.
+To get back to the :guilabel:`Diplomacy View`, you can click on the :guilabel:`Active Diplomacy` button from the :guilabel:`Nations View` described earlier to bring it back up.

 Research View
 ^^^^^^^^^^^^^